ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 * The volume must be in an _available_ state.
 * The volume must be attached to a virtual server instance.
 * The instance must be powered on and in a _running_ state.

-* You must detach and reattach the volume to the instance to adjust the available [volume bandwidth](/docs/vpc?topic=vpc-block-storage-bandwidth).
+No matter what generation your data volume is, you must detach and reattach the volume to the instance to adjust the available [volume bandwidth](/docs/vpc?topic=vpc-block-storage-bandwidth).

 ### Boot volume requirements
 {: #exp-boot-vol-reqs}